-The San Miguel School of Providence is an independent Lasallian middle school for urban boys from the Greater Providence area.
+The San Miguel School of Providence is a private, independent Lasallian middle school for urban boys from the Greater Providence area.
 The school is dedicated to the belief that education is the key to breaking the cycle of poverty.

 Students experience a school culture that emphasizes citizenship, service, and personal responsibility in a caring learning environment where academics are rigorous, expectations are high, and individual talents are nurtured.
 Students grow into young men with a positive vision for the future that leads them to effect positive change in their lives and in their communities.